 Prepare the subfloor by making sure it is clean and dry.
-If moisture or bacteria gets trapped under the sheet vinyl, it can lead to problems including mold.
-Then, eliminate the room's obstacles to allow you to lay even flooring.
-When possible, remove the baseboards, moldings, doorjambs and any leftover carpet strips.
-If you're redoing the bathroom floors, try to remove the toilet, as it's difficult to cut around most toilets.
+If moisture or bacteria gets trapped under the sheet vinyl, it can lead to bubbling and mold.
+Eliminate obstacles in the room to allow you to lay even flooring.
+You should also remove baseboards, moldings, and any leftover carpet strips.
+If you're redoing the bathroom floors, remove the toilet, as it's difficult to cut around most toilets.

-The next step in your DIY process is creating a paper template, which will help you determine where some of the flooring will need to be cut and maintain clean, straight lines.
-Tape together as many large pieces of rosin paper or other stiff, heavy paper across your floor.
+The next step in your DIY process is creating a paper template, which will help you determine where some of the flooring will need to be cut to maintain clean, straight lines.
+Tape together large pieces of rosin paper or other stiff, heavy paper across your floor.
 Use a straightedge tool to measure about 1/2 inch of old flooring between the wall and the edge of the template.
 If it helps, tape the paper down to keep it from moving around as you work.
-Use a pencil to mark any landmarks like a sink or floor cabinets, and scissors or sharp utility knife to cut around those spots.
+Use a pencil to mark landmarks like sinks or floor cabinets, and use scissors or a sharp utility knife to cut around those spots.
 Then, label each landmark on the paper template with a pencil.

 Instructions for this step can vary slightly depending on the type of sheet vinyl you have, so be sure to check if your manufacturer has suggestions for the best way to cut or assemble the materials.

 Use the hook knife attachment of a utility knife to carefully cut pieces of vinyl to match any holes or edges.
 Carefully unroll and arrange the sheets on your paper template.
 If you're working with a patterned or symmetrical style, be sure to arrange the flooring in a manner that matches your design tastes.
 Try to slide the flooring slightly underneath doorjambs or obstacles you were unable to move.